 Coalition for a Diverse Harvard:

-Harvard and Radcliffe alumni and students fighting for
+Harvard and Radcliffe alumni, students, staff and faculty

 at the University and in higher education at large